logsem/trillium/README.md

 ## Differences between the paper and formalization

+### Validity of model traces

+In the paper we let definition 1.1 enforce valid transitions of the model (via `last(𝜏) -l> s'`).
+In the formalisation the corresponding definition omits this detail, and instead the individual `𝜉` relations include this property.
+The expressibility of the examples and their proofs remain similar.

 ### Omitted details

-The weakest precondition rules of the formalisation use a continuation passing style as it is easier to work with in Coq.
+The weakest precondition rules of the formalisation use a continuation passing style of the post-condition as it is easier to work with in Coq.
+This approach is common practice in Iris work, and often referred to as Texan Triples.
-They are also strengthened by guarding their assumptions using later modalities, to more easily apply them in the context of Iris invariants.
+The weakest preconditions are also strengthened by guarding their assumptions using later modalities, to more easily apply them in the context of Iris invariants.
 These differences were not reflected in the paper for brevity sake.
 Note that the expressivity of the logic remains the same between the paper and the formalisation.

 ### Improvements since the submission of the paper